ronnyml/snowplow-wiki/events-and-contexts/Events-overview.md

 - *Property*: An optional string describing the object or the action performed on it.
 - *Value*: An optional numeric data to quantify or further describe the user action.

 You may wish to track events on your website or application which are not directly supported by Snowplow and which *structured* event tracking does not adequately capture.
-Your event may have more than the five fields offered by trackStructEvent, or its fields may not fit into the category-action-label-property-value model.
-The solution is Snowplow's **custom unstructured events**.
-Unstructured events use *self-describing JSON* which can have arbitrarily many fields.
+Your event may have more than the five fields offered by `trackStructEvent`, or its fields may not fit into the category-action-label-property-value model.
+The solution is Snowplow's **self-describing events** (also called *unstructured events*).
+Self-describing events use *self-describing JSON* which can have arbitrarily many fields.

 » Read more about [custom events](Custom-events)